kitchun0402/WebScraping_Instagram_igpicker/README.md

 It will automatically create folders in a location where you stated in 'save_to_path'.
 Those folders are named by each username and hashtag.

-Before scrapping, you will be informed to login your IG account in order to smoothen the scrapping process.
+Before scraping, you will be informed to login your IG account in order to smoothen the scrapping process.
 Don't worry, it wouldn't store your username and password.
 ## Please follow the instructions below to install chrome driver on Colab
 ```
 !apt install chromium-chromedriver